Society of Hispanic Professional Engineers By-Laws

 d.
 Promptly reimburse members for Society of Hispanic Professional Engineers expenditures.

-h.
-Responsible for managing the end of the year scholarship.
+g.
+Responsible for managing the end-of-the-year scholarship.

 Executive Advisor